-There isn’t really many well defined “steps” that you can follow here, as each idea is entirely unique from every other idea, and as such is backed up by an equally unique set of requirements.
+There isn’t really many well defined “steps” that you can follow here, as each idea is entirely unique, and as such is backed up by an equally unique set of requirements.

 The only real advice I can give here is what worked for me, which is incessant googling.
 The few tips I can give regarding this ancient practice of google-fu, are: